DanciuA004/Year3Project/diary.md

 # Diary
+### Teusday the 1st of April 2025
+Worked on final year report.
+Set up meeting with supervisor for Thursday.

 ### Sunday the 23rd of March 2025
 Added more methods to PVE controller to update the tree correctly.
 Added more concept code to McTreeNode to closer resemble the algorithm.